-Global demand for oil and natural gas could grow until 2050, the International Energy Agency said Wednesday, departing from previous expectations of a speedy transition to cleaner fuels following ...
+Global demand for oil and natural gas could grow until 2050, the International Energy Agency said Wednesday, departing from previous expectations of a speedy transition to cleaner fuels following US ...

 OPEC projects oil demand will hit 123 million bpd by 2050, calling for $18.2 trillion in new oil and gas investments.
 The IEA, however, believes demand will peak before 2030 and dismisses such ...